Robert Gilman

-Robert C. Gilman (born 1945) is a thinker on sustainability who, along with his late wife Diane Gilman, has researched and written about ecovillages.
-The Gilmans’ work was important in giving definition to the ecovillage movement and shaping the direction of the Global Ecovillage Network.
+Robert C. Gilman (born 1945) is an American astrophysicist who, along with his late wife Diane Gilman, researched and wrote about ecovillages.
+The Gilmans' work was important in giving definition to the ecovillage movement and shaping the direction of the Global Ecovillage Network.
 In 1991, the Gilmans co-authored Eco-Villages and Sustainable Communities, a seminal study of ecovillages for Gaia Trust.

-Also in 1991, Gilman, who was publisher of the magazine In Context, wrote an article entitled “The Eco-village Challenge” that set out a definition of an ecovillage as a: